Do Women Need Specialized Alcohol or Addiction Treatment?

 Every individual needs to have addiction treatment which is good treatment.
-Good treatment (for any health or emotional/behavioral condition) is responsive to the individual’s unique needs, goals and situation (and responsive as these factors change), treats the individual with respect, adheres to established guidelines for quality care (e.g., competent providers, informed consent, confidentiality), places the individual’s interests above the needs of the providers, and is based on other principles of good care.
+Good treatment (for any health or emotional/behavioral condition) is responsive to the individual’s unique needs, goals, and situation (and responsive as these factors change), treats the individual with respect, adheres to established guidelines for quality care (e.g., competent providers, informed consent, confidentiality), places the individual’s interests above the needs of the providers, and is based on other principles of good care.

 Assuming a woman is getting good treatment, it would of course be different than the treatment any other woman or man is receiving.
-As stated, good treatment is responsive to her unique needs, goals and situation.
+As stated, good treatment is responsive to her unique needs, goals, and situation.
 Specifically, does she need better child care (during treatment or afterward)?
 Is she being physically abused?
 If she needs to separate from a partner are her financial concerns being addressed?
 Is there a history of trauma/rape, particularly one she has never trusted anyone enough to talk about (but drinks/uses to cope with)?
 Are her medical problems being fully evaluated by providers experienced and persistent enough to diagnose and treat them?
-Are the discrimination or harassment she experiences in the workplace or elsewhere being given adequate consideration in the understanding of the stresses that may make escape into addiction appealing to her?
+Is the discrimination or harassment she experiences in the workplace or elsewhere being given adequate consideration in the understanding of the stresses that may escape addiction appealing to her?
 If she is raising children with a partner, is an unfair division of household labor draining her energy and lingering as an unaddressed issue in the relationship?
 How well developed is her social network, which needs to include other women, recovering or not, who can support her personal development?
 If the time demands from work and family are enormous, is she being supported in creatively carving out some time for herself, her personal relationships, and her personal development?